 Unwanted noise is just the latest consequence of spending more time at home in multifunctional spaces.
-Improve the sound of any room, with these noise reducing treatments to create distraction-free, productive indoor environments.
+This article explains how you can improve the sound of any room, with noise reducing acoustic panels to create distraction-free, productive indoor environments.

 Though we are living in times necessitating highly functional, flexible interior spaces, these areas can become annoyingly noisy and acoustically off putting, especially when involving home office situations and virtual conference calls.
 If you haven’t yet thought about improving the acoustics of your home, now is a good time.

 Unwanted noise and unpleasant sounds are just the latest consequence of spending more time at home in open multi-functional spaces: more people at home at the same time; more time on video conference calls; more time learning virtually; more time consuming media; and more time pursuing hobbies & interests at home, such as playing musical instruments.

 Equipped with the right knowledge about materials, products and approaches, you can significantly improve the sound in any room, without significantly extending your budget.
 Noise reducing treatments can help to create distraction-free and productive indoor environments, similar to how commercial office spaces are acoustically optimized.